Skip to content

 Colic is a very difficult condition to measure scientifically, due to the reliance on symptom diaries being kept by parents and the openness of interpretation of what constitutes a colic episode.
 However, taking an broad view of the studies undertaken on the L. reuteri DSM 17938 strain and colic; there certainly appears to be more positive outcomes than negative.

-Read more about gut bacteria and its possible impact on colic here, also in the Probiotics Learning Lab.
+Read more about gut bacteria and its possible impact on colic on our Probiotics Learning Lab website.

 Are you a health professional looking for research on probiotics?